 The rectus capitis lateralis belongs to the subgroup of secondary respectively immigrated ventrolateral muscles, while the sternocleidomastoid muscle is one of the head muscles’ subgroup with a base on the shoulder girdle respectively belongs to the cranial nerve-supplied muscles.

 The rectus capitis lateralis muscle evolutionary complies with an anterior intertransversarius muscle.
 Its origin is the processus transversus atlantis and it inserts at the pars basilaris of the occipital bone, lateral to the occipital condyles.
 The cervical plexus (ramus ventralis C1)-mediated innervation results in a lateral flection in the atlanto-occipital articulation.

 The sternocleidomastoid muscle has two origins.
 The origin of the medial/sternal head is the manubrium sterni, while the origin of the lateral/clarvicular head is the medial third of the clavicle.
 Both parts insert together at the mastoid process of the temporal bone and the superior nuchal line of the occipital bone.

 It is innervated by the spinal accessory nerve (cranial nerve XI).
-In case of a unilateral innervation the cervical spine and head are lateral inflected as well as rotated to the opposite side.
-During a bilateral innervation the head joints are dorsal extended and, therefore, the head is raised.
-In some sources the sternocleidomastoid muscle is called “head-nodder”, which is wrong, since it has no maximally inflected component.
+In case of a unilateral innervation, the cervical spine and head are lateral inflected as well as rotated to the opposite side.
+During a bilateral innervation, the head joints are dorsally extended and, therefore, the head is raised.
+In some sources, the sternocleidomastoid muscle is called “head-nodder”, which is wrong, since it has no maximally inflected component.